asliboyraz/PMGs/README.md

 ![](README-table-1.png)

-Draw a CODA Dendrogram on PMGs.
+Draw a CODA Dendrogram on `PMGs`.
 Red and green horizontal bars represent the cirrhosis and non-cirrhosis samples respectively.

 ```{r}